hypherionmc/fdd-docs/features/whitelisting.md

 2) Deny access to players if they are not a member of your discord server (Configurable).
 3) Only allow access to certain roles.
 This is perfect for patreon/staff only servers.
 4) The new system includes 2 staff commands to manually verify/unverify players, as well as a list command to see verified players.
+5) Allow players to optionally verify their accounts, which allows features like LuckPerms, FTB Rank Sync and Linked Names

 ---